Submit manuscript...

 In developed countries, stroke is the primary cause of invalidity and the third most common cause of mortality.
 The cause of stroke in about 30% of cases are emboli emerging from the heart, 25% of cases are caused by atherosclerosis of large cerebral arteries (85% are due to carotid atherosclerotic disease), about 20% of cases by occlusions of small cerebral arteries (lacunar infarct), 20% of cases by multiple or unspecified causes, and about 5% of cases by vasculopathies, hypercoagulable conditions and hematological diseases.
 Stroke is, therefore, a very significant cause of mortality, and stenotic-occlusive disease of carotid arteries is the cause of stroke in about 20-25% of patients.
 Numerous diagnostic methods were developed for efficient verification of carotid pathology due to its great importance in the etiology of stroke.
 Doppler ultrasound examination of carotid arteries is a dominant non-invasive imaging method in the diagnosis of carotid pathology and is often indicated in practice.
 Ultrasound is an excellent method for early discovery, quantification and classification of atherosclerotic changes.
 Today it is a method of choice for establishing the success rate of the surgical procedures involving the carotid arteries.
 However, there are also other diagnostic procedures available today, such as CT-angiography, MR-angiography and digital subtraction angiography.
 Pharmacological treatment and surgical procedures like carotid endarterectomy (CEA) and endovascular treatment (CAS-carotid artery stenting, CBA-carotid balloon angioplasty) have substantially contributed to the success rate of treating stenotic-obliterative changes in carotid arteries.

-Keywords: Stenotic-occlusive disease of carotid arteries; Diagnosis; Treatment
+Keywords: stenotic-occlusive disease of carotid arteries, diagnosis, treatment

 Introduction

 Stroke is a very important cause of disability and mortality, and atherosclerotic stenotic-occlusive carotid artery disease accounts for about 20-25% of the cases.
-Doppler ultrasound examination of carotid arteries is the dominant non-invasive imaging method for assessing the degree of stenosis of the internal carotid arteries as well as in selecting candidates for surgical or endovascular procedures [1,2].
-In addition to its use in the triage of patients slated for medical, surgical or endovascular treatment, doppler ultrasound examination of carotid arteries is routinely performed in all patients hospitalized for cardiosurgical procedures.
+Doppler ultrasound examination of carotid arteries is the dominant non-invasive imaging method for assessing the degree of stenosis of the internal carotid arteries as well as in selecting candidates for surgical or endovascular procedures.1,2 In addition to its use in the triage of patients slated for medical, surgical or endovascular treatment, doppler ultrasound examination of carotid arteries is routinely performed in all patients hospitalized for cardiosurgical procedures.
 Ultrasound is an excellent method for early detection, quantification and characterization of atherosclerotic changes in the extracranial arteries of the neck, especially in the carotid bifurcation and the neck segment of internal carotid artery (ACI).
 Doppler ultrasound also plays a very important role in postoperative monitoring of the success rate following surgical procedure and diagnosis of postoperative restenotic changes.
 Other diagnostic methods such as CT angiography and MR angiography are used after a positive doppler ultrasound examination of carotid arteries.
 Digital Subtraction Angiography (DSA) is thought to be a gold standard in diagnosis and establishing degree of ACI stenosis and other changes.
-It is an invasive method that requires intraarterial application or intravenous contrast, puncture and catheterization of major arteries, exposes the patient to ionizing radiation and has a risk of neurological and non-neurological complications [3].
+It is an invasive method that requires intraarterial application or intravenous contrast, puncture and catheterization of major arteries, exposes the patient to ionizing radiation and has a risk of neurological and non-neurological complications.3

-Clinical Signs and Causes
+Clinical signs and causes

 Clinical symptoms of carotid artery disease may manifest themselves as stroke or transient ischemic attack.
 The most cases of carotid artery stenosis are caused by atherosclerotic plaque as part of generalized atherosclerotic disease.
 The most important noneaterosclerotic cause of carotid artery stenosis is carotid artery dissection with fibromuscular dysplasia and arteritis being less prevalent.
 Other causes include neck radiotherapy, connective tissue disease and trauma.
 Carotid artery dissection may occur due to selective catheterization of carotid arteries or may be come about as part of inborn artery wall defects, such as Marfan or Ehlers-Danlos disease.
 The stenotic changes caused by fibromuscular dysplasia should primarily considered in younger patients with atherosclerosis.
-In the case of multiple stenosis or extracranial cervical arteries occlusion, especially in younger women (with elevated erythrocyte sedimentation in the laboratory findings) Takayasu arteritis should be considered as primary diagnosis [4,5].
+In the case of multiple stenosis or extracranial cervical arteries occlusion, especially in younger women (with elevated erythrocyte sedimentation in the laboratory findings) Takayasu arteritis should be considered as primary diagnosis.4,5

 Diagnosis

 A clear division between symptomatic and asymptomatic carotid stenosis is of fundamental importance when considering the commencement the method of treatment.
 Doppler ultrasound examination has an important role in the diagnosis of cerebrovascular diseases since allows noninvasive and objective diagnostic evaluation as well as assessment of brain hemodynamics.
-Color Doppler ultrasound provides extremely important information about the condition of carotid and vertebral arteries, the thicknesses of the intima-media complex as a fundamental marker of elevated cardiovascular risk and clearly shows accommodation, length, structure and content of atherosclerotic plaques [6,7].
-If the stenotic process involving the extra or intracranial blood vessels is ultrasonically determined, additional neuroradiological diagnostic procedures should be performed such as CTA or MRA and in some cases DSA.
+Color Doppler ultrasound provides extremely important information about the condition of carotid and vertebral arteries, the thicknesses of the intima-media complex as a fundamental marker of elevated cardiovascular risk and clearly shows accommodation, length, structure and content of atherosclerotic plaques.6,7 If the stenotic process involving the extra or intracranial blood vessels is ultrasonically determined, additional neuroradiological diagnostic procedures should be performed such as CTA or MRA and in some cases DSA.
 The sensitivity of MRA is 91-95% and the specificity is 88-99%.
 The advantage of this procedure is that it enables an insight into the entire artery structure and is less dependent on the diagnostic experience of the evaluator.
 Additionally gadolinic contrast has a significantly lower incidence of nephropathy and allergic reactions than iodine contrast used in DSA.
 The deficiencies include smaller sensitivity in moderate stenosis, inability to differentiate between subocllusion and occlusion, relatively high price and limited availability as well as fact that in some cases it is difficult to perform, such as patients with severe general condition, patients with claustrophobia or patients with a heart electrostimulator or embedded defibrillator.
 CTA on the other hand provides limited insight into the arterial wall or the surrounding structures.
 The sensitivity of the CTA procedure is 77% and specificity is 95%.
 It is particularly useful in cases where ultrasound provides limited insight (e.g. tortuosity and arterial calcification).
 It also enables visualization of the stenosis level ranking from subocclusion to occlusion.
 The disadvantages of the procedure include the use of x-rays and the need for contrast which may lead to contrast-induced nephropathy.
-Additionally, the precision of the stenosis assessment may be limited by the presence of calcifications in the blood vessel walls [8].
+Additionally, the precision of the stenosis assessment may be limited by the presence of calcifications in the blood vessel walls.8

-Surgical Treatment
+Surgical treatment

 Factor